Pulsed interaction signals as a route to biological pattern formation: Abstract

 \section{Abstract}

-We identify a mechanism for biological spatial pattern formation arising from the pulsed character of the signals that mediate interactions between individuals in a population.
+We identify a mechanism for biological spatial pattern formation arising when the signals that mediate interactions between individuals in a population have pulsed character.
 Our general population-signal framework shows that while for a slow signal-dynamics limit no pattern formation is observed for any values of the model parameters, for a fast limit, on the contrary, pattern formation can occur.
-Furthermore, at these limits, our framework reduces, respectively, to reaction-diffusion and spatially nonlocal models bridging the approaches and clarifying their scope.
+Furthermore, at these limits, our framework reduces, respectively, to reaction-diffusion and spatially nonlocal models, thus bridging these approaches.

-\textit{Introduction.---} One of the striking manifestations of selforganization in complex systems is the emergence of regular spatial patterns at scales much larger than the ones associated to the individual components~\cite{rietkerk2008regular}.
+\textit{Introduction.---} One of the striking manifestations of self-organization in complex systems is the emergence of regular spatial patterns at scales much larger than the ones associated to the individual components~\cite{rietkerk2008regular}.
 In biological populations this phenomenon has been observed in many contexts including semi-arid vegetation~\cite{Klausmeier1999,von2001,Fernandez-Oto2014}, bird swarms~\cite{vicsek,attanasi2014information} or bacteria colonies~\cite{ben1990,tyson1999minimal}.
 Besides being fascinating, pattern formation has been shown to critically affect the stability and resilience of ecosystems~\cite{rietkerk_self-organized_2004,bonachela_termite_2015}.

-Behind the mechanisms responsible for self-organization there is often an agent or signal that mediates the interactions between individuals.
-Signals can have distinct emission protocols and media of propagation depending on individual behavior and environmental conditions~\cite{smith2003animal}, making them exhibit a wide range of temporal and spatial scales.
+Behind the mechanisms responsible for self-organization there is often an agent or substance working as a signal that mediates the interactions.
+Signals have distinct emission protocols, propagation dynamics and occur in a wide range of temporal and spatial scales~\cite{smith2003animal}.
 For example, species might use acoustic~\cite{ricardo2013p}, visual~\cite{caro2017} or chemical~\cite{ojalvo2018} signals to attract, repel, harm or support targeted individuals.
-It is this exchange of signals and the details of its dynamics that ultimately drive self-organization process, and, consequently, control other key macroscopic outcomes~\cite{niehaus2019microbial,rietkerk_self-organized_2004}.
+It is this exchange of signals and the details of its dynamics that ultimately drive self-organization process~\cite{giuggioli2011animal,potts2016memory} and, consequently, control other key macroscopic outcomes~\cite{niehaus2019microbial,rietkerk_self-organized_2004}.